herrkraatz/react-unit-testing/README.md

 });
 ```

-1. First we import the test_helper.js file to enable Mocha/Chai.
+1. First we import the test_helper.js file to enable Mocha/Chai and to render the Component.
 2. We need to also import `app.js` as well, but we leave it WITHOUT CommentList and CommentBox Components ...

     ```